Will Success Spoil Rock Hunter?: Plot

-The film opens on a writer, Rockwell P. Hunter, who is low on the ladder at the La Salle advertising agency.
-With the agency set to lose its biggest accountStay-Put Lipstickhe hatches an idea to get the perfect model and spokeswoman for Stay-Put's new line of lipstick, the famous actress with the "oh-so-kissable lips", Rita Marlowe.
-Fortunately, his teenage niece April - a huge fan of Rita - knows where Rita is staying in New York.
+Struggling writer Rockwell P. Hunter is low rung of the ladder at the La Salle advertising agency.
+With the agency set to lose its biggest account — Stay-Put Lipstick — he hatches an idea to get the perfect model and spokeswoman for Stay-Put's new line of lipstick: famous actress Rita Marlowe.
+Fortunately, his teenage niece April — a huge fan of Rita — knows where Rita is staying in New York.

-For Rita to endorse the lipstick, however, Rock has to pretend to be her boyfriend to make her real boyfriend, Bobo Branigansky, the star of The Jungle Man TV show, jealous.
+For Rita to endorse the lipstick, however, Rock has to act as her boyfriend to make her real boyfriend, TV actor Bobo Branigansky, jealous.
 Bobo leaks the news of Rita's new romance in a TV interview and Rock is suddenly famous as her "Lover Doll".
-Rock's boss decides to leverage his employee's newfound fame, but when Rock gets Rita to agree on a television spectacular sponsored by Stay-Put, Rock becomes the advertising firm's highest-regarded employee.
-They two agree to continue this mutually beneficial relationship, garnering media attention Rita and business for Rock.
-Rita, meanwhile, is miserable; she thinks she is falling in love with Rock, but her one real true love is the man who discovered her, George Schmidlap.
-Not being able to find Schmidlap, she pursues Rock, though her secretary Vi warns her that she is playing a dangerous game.
-(Ironically, Joan Blondell, who plays Mansfield's frumpy, middle-aged, all-business secretary, was herself a major movie sex symbol some 30 years before, and whose sexuality was an early target of the Hays Code).
-Meanwhile, his angry fiancée Jenny is jealous, and in a bid to get back his attention, starts dressing and talking like Rita (much to Rock's frustration).

-The film includes a comedic intermission, which Rock says is for the audience used to television breaks.
+Rock's boss decides to leverage his employee's newfound fame, but when Rock gets Rita to agree on a television special sponsored by Stay-Put, Rock becomes the agency's highest-regarded employee.
+The two agree to continue this mutually beneficial relationship, garnering media attention for Rita and business for Rock.
+Rita, meanwhile, is miserable, as she is not over her one real true love, George Schmidlap, the man who discovered her.
+Unable to find Schmidlap, she pursues Rock, though her secretary Vi warns her that she is playing a dangerous game.
+Meanwhile, Rock's angry fiancée Jenny is jealous, and in a bid to get back his attention, starts dressing and talking like Rita, much to Rock's frustration.

-Rock soon finds fame to be a double-edged sword, getting him what he wants, but with a price to be paid for that success.
-Women are crazy about him, and he has no peace of mind.
-Ultimately, he moves up the ladder at work, becoming company president, only to find it is not what he really wanted.
-Rock confesses to Jenny that he finds himself at the top of the heap without any meaning and she takes him back.
+Rock soon realizes that fame is a double-edged sword; it brings him what he desires, but at a cost.
+While women admire him, he struggles to find peace of mind.
+In the end, he climbs the corporate ladder and becomes the company president, only to realize that it is not what he truly wanted.
+Rock tells Jenny that achieving this success has left him feeling empty, and she decides to take him back.

-As Rita opens her television spectacular for Stay-Put Lipstick, she is surprised by the appearance of the show's "surprise" guest star of (and the one true love of her life), George Schmidlap.
+As Rita opens her television special for Stay-Put, she is surprised by the appearance of the show's guest star (her one true love), George Schmidlap.
 The two kiss and reunite.

 Freed from the strain of advertising, Rock and Jenny retire to the country to tend a chicken farm, announcing that he has found the real "living end".